Edenpartners/EdenChain-Docs/source/env-javascript_122782094.rst

                amount)

-            It is the API that is called when the Ethereum ERC20 EDN Token is passed for the Edenchain service.
+            It is the API that is called when the Ethereum ERC20 EDN Token is passed for the EdenChain service.

             |

             ::

                parameter  :
-                            iamtoken   (String):  It is the API that is called when the Ethereum ERC20 EDN Token is passed for the Edenchain service. ethaddress (String):  The address on the Ethereum to deposit.
+                            iamtoken   (String):  It is the API that is called when the Ethereum ERC20 EDN Token is passed for the EdenChain service. ethaddress (String):  The address on the Ethereum to deposit.
 It must be registered by addEthAddress () in advance. amount     (int)   : Amount to receive and it is decimal 18.